You want to automate something in your business. Your first question is obvious: what’s this going to cost?

 |---|---|---|---|

-According to Deloitte’s 2023 Global Intelligent Automation Survey, 73% of organizations using automation report positive ROI within 12 months.
-For small teams, the payback is often faster because every hour saved has a bigger proportional impact.
+Deloitte’s 2023 Global Intelligent Automation Survey found 73% of organizations using automation report positive ROI within 12 months.
+For small teams, payback is often faster because every hour saved has a bigger proportional impact on the business.

 Number of tools.
 Connecting HubSpot to Gmail is simpler than connecting HubSpot, Google Calendar, QuickBooks, Slack, and a custom database.
 Each integration adds design and testing time.
-According to MuleSoft’s 2023 Connectivity Benchmark Report, the average enterprise uses 1,061 applications.
-Small businesses typically use 15 to 30, but even connecting 5 of them requires careful planning.
+MuleSoft’s 2023 Connectivity Benchmark Report found the average enterprise uses 1,061 applications.
+Small businesses typically use 15 to 30, but connecting even 5 of them needs careful planning.

-Complexity of the logic.
+Logic complexity.
 “When X happens, do Y” is straightforward.
-A workflow with 15 conditional branches, retry logic for API failures, and data transformation rules across 4 systems takes more engineering.
+A workflow with 15 conditional branches, retry logic for API failures, and data transformation across 4 systems takes real engineering.

 Data quality.
 Clean, structured data migrates smoothly.
-Spreadsheets with inconsistent formats, missing fields, and 3,000 duplicate contacts?
-That needs cleanup first.
-Gartner estimates that poor data quality costs organizations an average of $12.9 million per year (2023 Data Quality Market Survey).
-For small teams, the number is smaller, but the cleanup time is the same.
+Spreadsheets with inconsistent formats, missing fields, and 3,000 duplicate contacts need cleanup first.
+Gartner’s 2023 Data Quality Market Survey estimates poor data quality costs organizations $12.9 million per year on average.

 Custom vs. standard integrations.
-HubSpot, Google Sheets, Slack, QuickBooks all have mature APIs with pre-built connectors.
-Niche industry software (immigration case management tools, dental practice software) may need custom API work, adding $2,000 to $5,000 to the project.
+HubSpot, Google Sheets, Slack, and QuickBooks all have mature APIs with pre-built connectors.
+Niche industry software (immigration case management, dental practice systems) may need custom API work, adding $2,000 to $5,000.

 Volume.
 A system handling 50 events per day is simpler to monitor than one processing 5,000.
-Higher volume needs more robust error handling and infrastructure.
+Higher volume needs stronger error handling and infrastructure.

 How does automation cost compare to hiring?

 This is the comparison that makes the math obvious.
 A full-time employee in Canada costs $45,000 to $65,000 per year in salary and benefits, according to Statistics Canada’s 2024 Survey of Employment, Payrolls and Hours.
-That’s before recruiting costs ($4,129 average cost-per-hire, per SHRM’s 2024 Benchmarking Report).
+A comparable automation costs $8,000 to $22,000 in year one and drops to $3,000 to $7,000 in year two when the build cost is gone.

 | Hiring one employee | Automating the same work | |